rockstarartist/my-brunch-test/README.md

-brunchskeleton-fluxreact
+A Brunch React RequireJS Test Skeleton
 ========================

-A brunch skeleton with flux and react and an extensive test suite.
+A brunch skeleton that includes react, requirejs, and preprocesses jsx files.

 ## Getting started